JaggerEuler/JaggerEuler/README.md

 ## Objective

 Cybersecurity is a field that was introduced to me by my father and friends around 2022.
 I had been around computers and technology but was unfamiliar with cybersecurity as a possible career path.
 I did some self-study on cybersecurity and IT as a whole and decided to enroll at WGU to officially make a career path change.
 I learned a lot of valuable information and gained important experience at WGU.
-This page aims to showcase the projects I have completed that have further increased my knowledge and experience.
+This page aims to showcase my completed projects that have further increased my knowledge and experience.

 ## Projects